-The mailing list is best for asynchronous communication.
+The Discussion forum is best for asynchronous communication.
 This means it is best for questions or topics that someone may respond to later.
 It is better for longer, threaded discussions.

 The Fedora Docs IRC channel, Matrix room, and Telegram group are bridged together.
 They are best for synchronous communication.
 This means it is best for quick feedback, like a conversation.
 It is helpful for real-time discussions or getting someone’s attention.

 First time using IRC?
 Look into Element (formerly Riot), a free and open source client that is compatible with various IRC networks.
 Element also keeps you connected to IRC even when you are not connected to the Internet.

 Meetings follow an agenda split into five parts: